 2. Exercise (move)

 Unless your doctor forbids it due to a medical condition, you should be exercising.
 A person with Fibromyalgia will work at a lower intensity and for a shorter period, but they should still move.

 The amount of energy I have fluctuates, depending on many things, but I often go for my walk with my dog.
 Sometimes it is only around a 15-minute block, other times I will go for a course with a decent hill or will walk for a little longer.
 I have found 25-30 minutes to be ideal for me.
 I am always treading the fine line between proper muscle exhaustion and pain.
 This can be hard to monitor with constantly changing goalposts like fatigue and pain levels, but after two years, I have worked up to my current level.

 Pilates is my favourite form of resistance exercise.
 I have done it faithfully for about ten years.
 Sometimes I operate at a beginner level and other times I can advance the exercises.
 When I was starting again after a bout of extreme pain, my physiotherapist created a 20-minute programme for me to follow.
 With my experience, I was able to advance the exercises as my energy levels allowed.

 I have found it very important to keep the strength in my muscles with gentle activation.
 There is a strong correlation between less exercise and more pain.

-2021 update: Since I wrote this article I have been doing yoga over Pilates.
-The thing about yoga is that it is so much more than just gentle exercise and I love it for that.
+2023 update: Since I wrote this article I have been doing yoga over Pilates.
+The thing about yoga is that it is so much more than just gentle exercise and I love it for that, I’ve also found it easier to adapt as needed through the whirlwind of the past several years.
 Read more here.